-The score and evaluation of the reviewers will be used by the ESHRE Executive Committee to award a Research Grant.
-Applicants will be informed on the decision of the Executive Committee by 1 April 2021.
+Proposals will be ranked according to their score and this ranking and the comments of the reviewers will be used by the ESHRE Executive Committee to award a Research Grant.
+Applicants will be informed on the decision of the Executive Committee by the predefined deadline.